CaddyGlow/handcontrol/docs/FEATURE_RELAY.md

 **File:** `server/src/relay/client.rs` (NEW)

 Uses `tokio_tungstenite` for WebSocket transport and bridges binary frames back to the local gRPC listener without terminating TLS.
+The client caches multiple tunnels and reacts to `open_tunnel` commands sent over the control channel by the relay.

 ```rust
 pub struct RelayClient {